mgermaine93/node-js-playground/chat-app/README.md

 WebSocket is a separate protocol from HTTP.
 It allows for a persistent connection between the client and the server.

 The Socket.io library provides everything needed to set up the server in node.js scripts AS WELL AS client-side code that can be used in the browser to communicate with the server.

+"socket.emit" SENDS events, while "socket.on" RECEIVES events.
+Both can be used on the client- or server-side.

+"io.emit" SENDS events to every connection that is available, not just single connections.

+Arguments that are passed in to "socket.emit" are also accessible through "socket.on".
+To do so, the arguments should have the same name each time they are sent/received.